 High acid foods also irritate the bladder, making you feel like you have to urinate more often than normal.
 Common examples of acidic foods are citrus, tomatoes, and pineapples, but less obvious acidic sources include coffee, alcohol, and soda.
 Learn more by reading this list of foods high in acid.

-Myths about your diet and incontinence
+Myths about diet guidelines for incontinence

 “Drink less water.”
 A natural precaution for women with incontinence is to drink less water before going on a run or leaving the house.
 Logic says that drinking too much of any liquid increases the risk of having an accident.
 However, your water intake is not the issue.
 You can treat bladder incontinence without depriving yourself of proper hydration.
 Drinking less water will make your urine more concentrated and could cause irritation to the bladder.
 Staying hydrated is key to healthy living, so instead, look for other ways to treat your incontinence symptoms.

 “Drink cranberry juice.”
 Cranberry juice is another myth surrounding bladder issues.
-Although (unsweetened) cranberry juice can improve urinary tract and kidney health, it doesn’t help with bladder incontinence.
+Although unsweetened cranberry juice can improve urinary tract and kidney health, it doesn’t help with bladder incontinence.
 Its high acidity may actually increase incontinence symptoms.

 Listen to your body

-Cutting out these staples is a challenge for everyone, but starting with one or two changes can make a difference.
+Cutting out these staples is a challenge for everyone, but even one or two changes can make a difference.
 Try logging your food and trips to the bathroom to see if dietary changes help your leaky bladder.
 And if you don’t see any improvement, it might be time to explore treatment options.
 Do not be discouraged!
 There are many solutions for incontinence.

 When should you seek incontinence treatment?

-Following a diet for incontinence typically helps in the early stages, but these guidelines may not solve all your bladder leaks.
+Following certain diet guidelines for incontinence typically helps in the early stages, but these guidelines may not solve all your bladder leaks.
 Educate yourself on your urine incontinence treatment options and even when not to treat incontinence.
 Fortunately, there are at-home treatment options, including an FDA-cleared option for a wearable device that tones your pelvic floor muscles to stop bladder leaks.